Climbing (Climbing Wall and Related Activities)

 Applicable to All Installations

-• All instructors must be at least 18 years of age or older to teach the introductory lesson and/or be an instructor.
+• All Qualified instructors must be at least 18 years of age or older to teach the introductory lesson and/or be a Qualified Instructor.

 Applicable to Permanent School Sites